BTMichalowicz/Gerry-mender/README.md

 ## General info

-**Gerry-mender** is an online
+**Gerry-mender** is an online election analysis appliction.
+User can use Gerry-mender to simulate a "fairer" gerrymander result.

-**Celeste_Jotto** is an online man-machine interaction Jotto game webapp.
-User can play Jotto with our game AI.

-Every user is required to register a unique user account with legal username and password.
-Also, Celeste_Jotto will record finished game automatically, so users can look back their game details at any time.

 ## Technologies
 Project is created with:
 * Java Spring Boot - the back end of this webapp, handling webpage request and return data to front end
-* JSP - the front end of this webapp, the User interface and send request to back end
+* HTML - the front end of this webapp, the User interface and send request to back end
 * JQuery - write for web page function
+* AJAX - front end content partial update
-* MySQL - Celeste_Jotto's database, stored the user information, such as username, password and each game details
+* MySQL - database, stored the state, district and precinct information
 * Microsoft Azure - deploy whole project into Azure to make a real online webapp
-* Java - the game program, to determine the winner and return feedback of each guess
+* Java - the backend program, to simulate the gerrymander and return the result

 ## Setup